opea-project/GenAIInfra/helm-charts/HPA.md

 Problem is finding a good metric, and its threshold, for indicatating this saturation point.
-Preferably it should be something that can anticipate this point, so that startup delay for the new engine instances does not cause SLA breakage (or in worse case requests being rejected, if engine queue fills up).
+Preferably it should be something that can anticipate this point, so that startup delay for the new engine instances does not cause SLA breakage (or in the worst case requests being rejected, if the engine queue fills up).

-Note: Another problem is Kubernetes service routing sending requests (also) to already saturated instances, instead of idle ones.
-Using [KubeAI](../kubeai/#readme) (instead of HPA) to manage both engine scaling + query routing can solve that.
+> **NOTE**: Another problem is Kubernetes service routing sending requests (also) to already saturated
+> instances, instead of idle ones.
+Using [KubeAI](../kubeai/#readme) (instead of HPA) to manage
+> both engine scaling + query routing can solve that.

 ### Current scaling metrics

-Currently following inference engine metrics are used to autoscale their replica counts:
+The following inference engine metrics are used to autoscale their replica counts:

 - vLLM: Active requests i.e. count of waiting (queued) + (already) running requests
   - Good overall scaling metric, used also by [KubeAI](../kubeai/#readme) for scaling vLLM